shreyas5522/cement-strength/README.md

 ## Dataset

-The dataset used in this project is the Concrete Compressive Strength dataset from the UCI Machine Learning Repository.
-It contains 1030 observations and 8 features:
+The dataset used in this project is the Concrete Compressive Strength It contains 1030 observations and 8 features:

 - Cement (kg/m^3): the amount of cement in the concrete mixture
 - Blast Furnace Slag (kg/m^3): the amount of blast furnace slag in the concrete mixture